suffer-sami/habitica-task-youtube-vid/README.md

 # habitica-task-youtube-vid

 > [!NOTE]
 > ***Why Develop This?***  - I’m into a YouTube channel that posts daily, but I’ve set up a system that keeps me off my computer from 10 p.m. to 6 a.m.
-So, I developed a way to automatically send myself the video on WhatsApp as a reward for things like going for a walk.
+Since I can't access my computer during these hours, I developed a way to automatically send myself the video on WhatsApp as a reward for completing the task on Habitica like going for a walk.
 >
 > Why WhatsApp, you might ask?
 The reason is that I already use WhatsApp for almost everything.
 Plus, it has this cool feature that lets you watch YouTube videos as a preview without needing a browser on your phone—which, if you haven’t guessed, I don’t have.
 > <details>